tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 2.1 Best Practices

 1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.
-1. **Start Simple**: Begin defining basic validation tests before considering more complex tests and amendments.
+1. **Start Simple**: Begin defining basic `Validation` Tests before considering more complex Tests and `Amendments`.
-1. **Consider Edge Cases**: Include tests for empty values, nulls, and whitespace.
+1. **Consider Edge Cases**: Define Tests for empty values, nulls, whitespace, and out of range values.
-1. **Iterate**: Refine tests based on implementation feedback and real-world data.
 1. **Use Established Authorities**: Reference widely accepted standards when possible.
 1. **Generalize Appropriately**: Consider how different parts of the community might want to use a test in slightly different ways.
 1. **Document Assumptions**: Be explicit about why paricular choices were made in the development of a test including choices of default values.
 1. **Plan for Evolution**: Consider how tests might need to change over time.
+1. **Iterate**: Refine Tests based on implementation feedback and real-world data.
+1. **Conformance Test**: Evaluate whether Test implementations produce the expected outputs for a range of given inputs covering all decision paths in each Test.
 1. **Consider Test Interactions**: Consider how multiple tests might interact on the same data.

 ## 3 Defining a Use Case (non-normative)